 a) that WRC-2000 made a number of different allocation changes to the frequency bands 71-76 GHz and 81-86 GHz based on the requirements known at the time;

-b) that the frequency bands 71-76 GHz and 81-86 GHz are allocated on a primary basis, among other services, to the fixed service globally;

-c) that the frequency band 71-76 GHz is also allocated to the fixed-satellite service (FSS) (space-to-Earth) and the mobile-satellite service (MSS) (space-to-Earth) and the frequency band 74-76 GHz is allocated to the broadcasting-satellite service;

-d) that the frequency band 81-86 GHz is also allocated to the FSS and MSS (Earth-to-space);

-e) that sharing conditions between the fixed service and satellite services in the frequency bands 71-76 GHz and 81-86 GHz could not be fully developed at WRC-2000 due to lack of available information on these services at the time;
+b) that sharing conditions between the fixed service (FS) and satellite services in the frequency bands 71-76 GHz and 81-86 GHz could not be fully developed at WRC-2000 due to lack of available information on these services at the time;

-f) that now, nearly 20 years on, there have been a number of significant technology advances and changes in network requirements in the fixed service, and the frequency bands 71-76 GHz and 81-86 GHz have become strategically important frequency bands for high-capacity fixed-service links, including backhaul for future mobile networks;
+c) that in the last two decades there have been a number of significant technology advances and changes in network requirements in the fixed service, and the frequency bands 71-76 GHz and 81-86 GHz have become strategically important frequency bands for high-capacity FS links, including backhaul for future mobile networks;

+d) that there is now much more information available in the ITU Radiocommunication Sector (ITU-R) on the characteristics and deployment of FS systems;

+e) that there are an increasing number of satellite filings in the frequency bands 71-76 GHz and 81-86 GHz,

+noting

+a) that the frequency bands 71-76 GHz and 81-86 GHz are allocated on a primary basis, among other services, to the FS globally;

+b) that the frequency band 71-76 GHz is also allocated to the fixed-satellite service (FSS) (space-to-Earth) and the mobile-satellite service (MSS) (space-to-Earth) and the frequency band 74-76 GHz is allocated to the broadcasting-satellite service;

+c) that the frequency band 81-86 GHz is also allocated to the FSS and MSS (Earth-to-space);

+d) that the frequency band 81-86 GHz is allocated to the radio astronomy service (RAS) on a primary basis, and that No. 5.149 applies;

-g) that WRC-12 already addressed sharing and compatibility issues between the fixed service and passive services in the frequency bands 71-76 GHz and 81-86 GHz and relevant adjacent frequency bands,
+e) that WRC-12 already addressed sharing and compatibility issues between the FS and passive services in the frequency bands 71-76 GHz and 81-86 GHz and relevant adjacent frequency bands,

 recognizing

-a) that there is now much more information available in the ITU Radiocommunication Sector (ITU-R) on the characteristics and deployment of fixed-service systems;

-b) that there are an increasing number of satellite filings in the frequency bands 71-76 GHz and 81-86 GHz;

-c) that Article 21 and other provisions of the Radio Regulations currently do not contain the necessary technical and regulatory provisions to protect the fixed-service use in the frequency bands 71-76 GHz and 81-86 GHz;
+a) that Article 21 and other provisions of the Radio Regulations currently do not contain the necessary technical and regulatory provisions to protect the FS use in the frequency bands 71-76 GHz and 81-86 GHz;

-d) that Resolution 750 (Rev.WRC-19) already contains necessary provisions to protect passive services in the frequency bands and adjacent frequency bands from emissions of the fixed service in the frequency bands 71-76 GHz and 81-86 GHz, and there is no intention to change these provisions;
+b) that Resolution 750 (Rev.WRC-19) already contains necessary provisions to protect passive services in the frequency bands and adjacent frequency bands from emissions of the FS in the frequency bands 71-76 GHz and 81-86 GHz, and there is no intention to change these provisions;

-e) that there is no intention to change the existing allocations or status of those allocations in Article 5 of the Radio Regulations for the frequency bands 71-76 GHz and 81-86 GHz,
+c) that there is no intention to change the existing allocations or status of those allocations in Article 5 of the Radio Regulations for the frequency bands 71-76 GHz and 81-86 GHz,

-resolves to invite the ITU Radiocommunication Sector
+resolves to invite ITU-R to complete in time for WRC_27

-to conduct, as a matter of urgency and in time for WRC-27, the appropriate studies to determine power flux-density and equivalent isotropically radiated power limits in Article 21 for satellite services to protect the fixed service in the frequency bands 71-76 GHz and 81-86 GHz without unduly constraining satellite systems,
+studies on power flux-density (pfd) and equivalent isotropically radiated power (e.i.r.p.) limits for satellite services to protect the FS in the frequency bands 71-76 GHz and 81-86 GHz without unduly constraining satellite systems,

+invites administrations

+to participate actively in the studies and provide the technical and operational characteristics of the systems involved by submitting contributions to ITU-R,

 invites the 2027 World Radiocommunication Conference

-to consider the results of studies and take necessary action,

-invites administrations

-to participate actively in the studies by submitting contributions to ITU-R.
+to consider, based on the results of studies, the introduction of pfd and e.i.r.p. limits in Article 21 for the frequency bands 71-76 GHz and 81-86 GHz .

 Proposals on an agenda item for WRC-27